-Turns out it was white, stone ground cornmeal, the kind I usually keep on hand to make Southern Cornbread.
+Turns out it was white, stone ground cornmeal, the kind I usually keep on hand to make Vegan Cornbread.

 Not one to be discouraged and certainly not willing to start from scratch, I went ahead with the recipe anyway, but I did make some changes.
 I added some coconut milk for extra moisture and baked it in a square cake pan.
 The resulting cornbread was sumptuous and delicious, and I couldn't wait to share it with you.

 - 2 teaspoon ground cardamom (you can use less but I love the fragrance here)

 - 2 tablespoon flax meal